[Revised 9/24/25]. I

 I don’t think the person who wrote the introduction understand the

 play.
-What he tells you the play is about is not at all what it is
+What he tells you the play is about is not at all what it

 about.
-He tells you that the central theme is unselfish heroism, the
+He tells you that the central theme is unselfish heroism,

 mutual trust and affection between master and slave.
-He tells you
+He

 it completely avoids the topic of sexual attraction.